Magnetic field reversal in the turbulent environment around a repeating fast radio burst: Interpretation of the magnetized environment

+We interpret \frb's properties as due to propagation of the radio waves through a dense, turbulent magnetized region, e.\,g.\ as discussed in \cite{2021arXiv211000028B}.
+We do not consider large-scale magnetic reorientations of a LOS object, or something arising in a more diffuse origin in the host (e.g. time-variable LOS due to a spiral arm), as viable descriptors due to the large variations and rapid timescales involved.
+We also do not explore here explanations intrinsic to the FRB emission mechanism; while this is possible, the observed properties seem to be well-fit to a propagation model, as explored here and in the supplementary material.
+In our preferred scenario, the polarization, RM and DM are imparted in a region dominated by bulk magnetization, where the region is made up of sub-eddies or filamentary regions which cause time variability in the integrated LOS magnetic field or electron density

-The phenomena of multi-path depolarization and large RM variability are generic to turbulent dynamic and dense magnetoionic plasma environments.
-However, the magnitude---and therefore observability---of these effects depends on the physical parameters of such a screen.
-Our observables (the timescale of changes in DM and RM, the local scattering, and the frequency at which light is entirely depolarized) are, in this interpretation, determined by the characteristic size of these eddy regions, the screen depth, and the relative velocities of the FRB source, bulk screen, and internal eddies.
-Our measurements, combined with a basic model for propagation through such a turbulent screen, constrain the screen to be between 8\,AU and 100\,pc from the source with a free electron density corresponding to this range in scales of between $5\times10^6$\,cm$^{-3}$ and 2\,cm$^{-3}$, respectively \cite{methods}.
+Multi-path depolarization and large RM variability can be produced by turbulent dynamic and dense magnetoionic plasma environments\cite{2021arXiv211000028B}.
+However, the magnitude of those effects---and therefore whether they can be detected in observations--- depends on the physical parameters of such a screen.
+The observable effects are determined by the characteristic size of turbulent eddy regions, the screen depth, and the relative velocities of the FRB source, bulk screen, and internal eddies.
+Using a basic model for propagation through such a turbulent screen \cite{methods}, our measurements of \frb constrain the screen to be between $10^{-5}$ pc and $100$\,pc from the FRB source with a free electron density between $5\times10^6$\,cm$^{-3}$ and 2\,cm$^{-3}$, respectively; note that these results will cover a broader range if the LOS DM variation is substantially lower \cite{methods}.
+A previous model of FRB 20121102A \cite{MICHILLI2018} found that for a plasma with electron temperature $T_{e}$ = $10^{6}$ K, the electron density $n_{e}= 10^{2}~\rm cm^{-3}$ and the thickness of the plasma screen $L_{RM} = 1~\rm pc$, which is similar to the upper limit on the size of the PRS.
+Higher electron temperatures could increase the thickness to $L_{RM} = 100~\rm pc$ \cite{MICHILLI2018}.

-In the methods section of this paper, we explore several scenarios in which such an environment would be local to an FRB source, all resulting in FRB propagation through a magnetized screen.
-The scenarios we describe include: A) an FRB-emitting neutron star seen through the coronal wind of its binary stellar companion; B) a shocked magnetar wind, where the magnetar itself provides both the FRB and the bulk magnetization.
-The magnetar wind downstream of the termination shock would give rise to the turbulent screen; and C) an FRB-emitting neutron star in the vicinity of an intermediate-mass black hole with strong outflows \cite{methods}.

-Note that this turbulence-based model would imply that the RM and DM variations should obey random-walk variations, with the exception that in any model where the FRB source and screen source are in orbit (e.g. model A and potentially model C), there may be a long-timescale fiducial variation in the average value of RM and DM.